-Movement phase: When all riders on the board have been activated via an Action card, the Movement phase ends and the Reorganization phase begins.
+Movement phase: The time when riders move.
+After all riders on the board have been activated via an Action card, the Movement phase ends and the Reorganization phase begins.

 Pedal Strokes (PS): The amount of energy a rider is allotted, which is used for movement (essentially a movement point).